This tutorial shows how to create a cross-tab, also called contingency table from two qualitative variables in Excel using the XLSTAT software.

 Creating a cross-tab or contingency table

-After opening XLSTAT, select the XLSTAT / Preparing data / Create a contingency table command, or click on the corresponding button of the Preparing data toolbar (see below).
+After opening XLSTAT, select the XLSTAT / Preparing data / Create a contingency table command.

 The output should be displayed in a new sheet so tick the option Sheet.